jss367/calibration_trivia/README.md

 Show the question count

+You shouldn't need to enter your name on single player

 ## Functionality

 In both single and group mode, the results are not shown until the end.